 - You hold 200 shares, so you will receive a total of $154.40 ($7.62 x 200 shares)

 As you can see from the above, you made a tidy yield of 6% just from your dividends.
 When you add in the possibility of an increased share price, you might end up making even more.

-If you have read our guide up to this point, you should now have a firm understanding of how stocks and shares work, and what you need to look out for when choosing an online broker.
-The final part of the guide is going to show you how you can buy shares today.
-The step-by-step walkthrough below is based on our top-rated broker eToro – although you are free to go with any platform of your choosing.
+If you have read our guide up to this point, you should now have a firm understanding of how stocks and shares work, so know you need to learn how to actually buy them.
+This step-by-step walkthrough below is based on our top-rated broker eToro, although you are free to go with any platform of your choosing.